whitneyseiler/gallery/README.md

 NOTE: You've now created the file referenced in seed.js as config.js that your app requires in order to seed the database.

 #Installation
-1. Install dependencies: npm install
+1. Install dependencies: -npm install
-2. Start database server: npm run database
+2. Start database server: -npm run database
-3. Seed database: npm run seed-database
+3. Seed database: -npm run seed-database
-4. Run React Webpack:npm run react-dev,
+4. Run React Webpack: -npm run react-dev,
-5. Start server: npm server
+5. Start server: -npm server

 To start, in your browser navigate to: http://localhost:3001